midzdotdev/path-master/README.md

 The name of the `videos` directory is static so there will only be one, but there could be any number of directories within `videos` because of the parameterised `[videoId]` part.
 The same idea applies to the `master.m3u8` and `segment_[segmentId].ts` files.

-In `path-master`, these parameters are referred to as _dependencies_ and are always named so that when we generate paths, we know what value to use for each parameterised part of the path.
+In `path-master`, these parameters are referred to as _dependencies_ and are always named so we know which values to use when forming a path.

 The following table gives us some examples of concrete paths for different nodes in the tree, each with the required dependencies.